sparcl package

 Example

->>> client = SparclClient()
+>>> client = SparclClient(announcement=False)

->>> ids = ['000017b6-56a2-4f87-8828-3a3409ba1083',]
+>>> ids = client.find(limit=1).ids

->>> inc = ['id', 'flux', 'wavelength', 'model']
+>>> inc = ['sparcl_id', 'flux', 'wavelength', 'model']

 >>> ret = client.retrieve(uuid_list=ids, include=inc)